 Besides the antioxidants like saponins and phenolic acids, Quinoa has other properties that go a long way in preventing cancer and other ailments.
 Based on various research findings, they can be summarized as follows:

 - Quinoa consumption may improve one’s metabolic health by reducing cholesterol level.

 - It prevents the accumulation of excess fat in the body, as it is gluten-free.
 This helps significantly in preventing several ailments, such as cancer, type-2 diabetes, and heart diseases.

 - It contains several compounds that may help regulate blood sugar levels.
 According to a study, Quinoa contains phytoecdysteroids, which help to lower the blood sugar level in the case of hyperglycemia6.

 - Its overall nutrient value is very high in terms of vitamins, minerals, fibers, and proteins, which have a holistic impact on one’s health and may prevent cancer and other ailments in the long run.

 Things to remember while consuming Quinoa

-- The full extent of quinoa's effectiveness in preventing and treating cancer is a subject of further research.
-It is very beneficial in itself, but consuming it as part of a larger plant-based diet is recommended.
+- The full extent of Quinoa’s effectiveness in preventing and treating cancer is a subject of further research.
+It is very beneficial in itself, but consuming it as a part of a larger plant-based diet is recommended.

 - To know whether Quinoa is suitable for you or someone, consult a dietician or, in case of cancer, the cancer care provider and onco nutritionist.

 Health benefits of consuming Quinoa are plenty and holistic.
-Several studies have established quinoa's effectiveness against lifestyle diseases like diabetes and heart ailments along with others.
-It also has the potential of being useful in integrative Cancer Treatment plans due to its antioxidant properties.
-With so many health benefits, there is no wonder about quinoa's status as a superfood and an all-rounder for nutritional benefits.
+Several studies have established Quinoa’s effectiveness against lifestyle diseases like diabetes and heart ailments along with other diseases.
+It also has the potential of being useful in integrative cancer treatment plans due to its antioxidant properties.
+With so many health benefits, there is no wonder about Quinoa’s status as a superfood and as an all-rounder for nutritional benefits.